-Thus, channel power pre-emphasis allows equalizing system transmission performance of all channels.
-Nevertheless, the power level of each channel being different, the propagation in an optical fibre will induce additional penalties (see Figure 7-7).
+Thus channel power pre-emphasis allows equalizing system transmission performance of all channels.
+Nevertheless, the power level of each channel being different, the propagation in an optical fibre will induce additional penalties.

-Figure 7-7 - Example of penalties induced by the pre-emphasis adjustment
+Figure 7-7 - An example of penalties induced by the pre-emphasis adjustment